ankitpateriya16/hellodemo/README.md

 Expose the application on the respective ports so that the user can access the deployed application and open tcp port for azure VM

-Use the required plugins to run the build :- install maven pluging -
+Use the required plugins to run the build:-
-1.go to manage jenkins => pluging => available pluging => search maven and install maven integration pluging.
+1. go to manage jenkins => pluging => available pluging => search maven and install maven integration pluging.
-2.go to manage jenkins => tool => add maven in bottom => give uniqe name and save it
+2. go to manage jenkins => tool => add maven in bottom => give uniqe name and save it

 create pipeline:-
 1. new item => give name of the project => select pipeline and save.